-Monitoring describes the term of checking if an application is working properly.
-It is desirable if the application is fully down, but it is also worth checking if the application is performing as desired.
+Monitoring describes the term of checking if an application is working correctly.
+Of course, it is desirable if the application is fully down, but it is also worth checking if the application is performing as desired.
 This can range from collecting system performance metrics to collecting and analyzing business metrics.
 Therefore, the border between system monitoring and business analytics is fluid, and business analytics often flow into alerting for system administrators.

 An extended version of uptime monitoring is functionality monitoring.
-This monitoring is also a periodic check, but instead of checking a single component of the system, it simulates a real user interaction using automation tools like Selenium.
+This monitoring is also a periodic check, but instead of checking a single system component, it simulates a real user interaction using automation tools like Selenium.
 One example could be to, for example, simulate user signup and check if it is still possible.
-This kind of monitoring is useful, but can often lead to false alarms and is expensive to maintain.
+This kind of monitoring is helpful but can often lead to false alarms and is expensive to maintain.

-When it comes to early warning and over-time monitoring, metrics systems are incredibly useful.
-These systems collect various metrics, ranging from CPU usage to customer signups in the last minute, and store them in a so-called time-series database.
-These metrics can then be used to aggregate data, overlay them over past data, predict trends, etc. Often these metrics are also used to trigger alerts if the values are outside of a particular range.
+When it comes to early warning and over-time monitoring, metrics systems are beneficial.
+These systems collect various metrics, from CPU usage to customer signups at the last minute, and store them in a time-series database.
+These metrics can then aggregate data, overlay them over past data, predict trends, etc. Often these metrics are also used to trigger alerts if the values are outside of a particular range.

 All the above systems can result in alerts to technical personnel.
-When a system fails, or an early warning is issued, an alerting system notifies the staff member on duty via phone call, SMS or push notification that action needs to be taken.
-More advanced systems also track if the staff member responds in time, and escalates the issue.
+For example, when a system fails or an early warning is issued, an alerting system notifies the staff member on duty via phone call, SMS, or push notification that action needs to be taken.
+More advanced techniques also track if the staff member responds in time and escalates the issue.

-A beneficial tool to have for staff members is a collection of dashboards to view the metrics and alerts.
+A beneficial tool for staff members is a collection of dashboards to view the metrics and alerts.
 Well implemented dashboards are a convenient tool for staff to work on issues.

 We list several solutions here as examples.
-There are many more solutions and services, and we make no claims about the completeness or correctness of this data.
+But, of course, there are many more solutions and services, and we make no claims about the completeness or correctness of this data.